• Home

 Related Posts

-Effects of strength training on swimming performance
+Effect of strength training on muscular strength-aerobic performance relationship for competitive swimmers

 Post activation potentiation in propulsive force after specific swimming strength training